Jibbolito/ml_ops/README.md

  during deployment.
 These checks are executed via `robustness_check.py` and integrated into the testing workflow.
 Each robustness check is logged separately in `logs/robustness_log_<timestamp>.txt`.
 This isolates critical robustness test failures from standard data validation logs and supports detailed debugging when inference reliability is at risk.

 # Task 3 - Post-deployment Monitoring & Drift Detection

+### Unified Docker Execution (Flow Orchestration)
+The Dockerfile now uses a single entrypoint to launch the entire pipeline, including:
+- Full data validation tests (`run_all_tests.py`)
+- Drift detection (`monitor_drift.py`)
+- Model versioning and summary generation
+- A/B variant training (`train_ab_model.py`)
+- A/B test execution (`ab_test_runner.py`)

+This setup simulates a production-grade orchestration where:
+- All components are bundled into a self-contained image
+- A single `docker run` command reproduces the full pipeline
+- All logs are saved and mounted into the host machine for traceability

+This approach ensures testability, reproducibility, and easier CI/CD integration.

 ## Part 1 - Drift Detection using Jensen-Shannon Divergence
 To monitor for data drift after deployment, we implemented a dedicated monitoring flow (`monitor_drift.py`) that analyzes changes in the distribution of the Income feature between training and unseen data.